 - Train staff to teach lessons and use feedback which develop metacognition in pupils by encouraging them to plan, monitor and evaluate their own learning.

-Pupil Premium Plus funding has been used to specifically benefit our looked after children in consultation with the Virtual School and Children’s Services.
+Pupil Premium Plus funding is used to specifically benefit our looked after children in consultation with the Virtual School and Children’s Services.

 The emotional and social benefits to children and their families that this funding brings are not easily quantified, but the impact on children’s learning is nonetheless there.
 Children who have a stress-free start to the day in breakfast club or who get a helping hand in homework club, benefit in the classroom too.
 The extended opportunities which are open to them give them experiences that they might not otherwise enjoy.